 Whatever the reason for your baby refusing the breast, you can rest assured that your baby, especially if he is under the age of one, he has a physical need for milk and will be able to come back to the breast with a number of strategies.

 So I’d like to talk you through six of these strategies that will get you through a nursing strike.

 First of all, protect your supply by expressing your milk.
 Express your milk with an electric pump, preferably, every two to three hours to keep up your supply, and then your baby can receive that milk.
 It’s good to know that your baby can still have your milk, and at the same time, your body will also continue to make milk.

 The second thing is that you may need to use a little bit of hand expression if you feel uncomfortably full in the process,(between the pumping sessions) because your supply and demand will be slightly out of synchrony, and it’s possible to get engorged at times.

 This strategy will help to prevent a blocked duct – so this is an important preventative measure as blocked ducts can lead to mastitis.

 If you are offering your baby this milk, please look at the information on alternative feeding methods, or if you prefer to offer your baby a bottle with your expressed milk, learn about how you can offer the bottle in a breastfeeding-friendly way.

-The third point here is to spend lots and lots of time doing skin to skin with your baby.
+The third strategy to get you through a nursing strike is to spend lots and lots of time doing skin to skin with your baby.